A military armoured vehicle on a road fires a tracer round into the night sky.

 Initially, the Army will buy a troop-carrying variant, an ambulance, a command vehicle and a specialist carrier.

-The Boxer is also fitted with air conditioning so it can operate in extreme temperatures and a nuclear biological and chemical (NBC) protection system to counter threats.
+The Boxer is fitted with air conditioning so it can operate in extreme temperatures.
+It also has a Chemical, Biological, Radiation and Nuclear (CBRN) protection system to counter threats.

 How is it designed?